Are Black People Israelites?

 - "...Shem, Ham, and Japheth probably differed only as brothers do, but their descendants are quite distinct."

 Notice how this entry does not make a single reference to Shem being the progenitor of the Negroes.
-And while the Zondervan avoids painting Hamites as "Negroes" in an attempt to shun the so called "curse of Ham" theory, they are openly claiming them as Caucasians.
-This not only exposes that these guys used the Hamitic Hypothesis, but that this definition denies the idea that Shem is a negro.
-And I am not affirming that this is correct, but the evidence used by so called Hebrew Israelites is still debunked.
+And while the Zondervan avoids painting Hamites as "Negroes" in an attempt to shun the so-called "curse of Ham" theory, they are openly claiming them as Caucasians.
+This not only exposes that these guys used the false Hamitic Hypothesis, but that this definition denies the idea that Shem is the progenitor of black Israelites.

 Slaves With Yah In Their Names